 The length of time and quality of stored potatoes is influenced by the variety of tuber you plant.
 Red potatoes do not keep as long as the white or yellow skinned varieties.
 Thick skinned russets have an even longer life.
 If you tend to grow a variety of kinds of potatoes, use the thinner skinned spuds first.

 Potato Storing After Harvest

 The tubers can last for six to eight months when stored in cool temperatures.
-When storing garden potatoes in temperatures above 40 degrees Fahrenheit, they will only last three or four months.
+When storing garden potatoes in temperatures above 40 F. (4 C.), they will only last three or four months.
 The spuds will also shrivel and may sprout.
 Save a few of these for sowing in April or May.
-Do not store potatoes with apples or fruit which give off gases that may cause them to sprout.
+Don’t store potatoes with apples or fruit which give off gases that may cause them to sprout.